Yairipok: Leirongthel Pitra

+Economy

 The most fertile and advanced crop field "Salom Loukon" is located in Yairipok.
-This agricultural land is famous throughout the state and is well known for its unique quality.
-Every year, where most parts of the state faces drought or flood, this paddy field stays normal.
+This agricultural land is known throughout the state for its unique quality.
+Every year, where most parts of the state face drought or flood, this paddy field stays productive.
 This is because of the irrigation canal from the Thoubal multipurpose project in the Thoubal river.
 Fish farms and vegetables are the main outputs.
 Poirou pat loukon also produces food crops.

-Tourism

-Yairipok is famous for the Yairipok Thambalnu, a lady who sacrificed her life to save the lives of people from the flood. and an epic based on her life was written about by Mathurabashimayum Nandakishor Sharma in 1966.
+Culture

-Yairipok has many tourist events, including festivals, rituals, harvest, landscapes, people and special events.
+Yairipok has many cultural events, including festivals, rituals, harvest, landscapes, people and special events.

 Temples

-Kaina is the village where Hinduism was introduced in Manipur.
+Kaina is where Hinduism was introduced in Manipur.
 The Kaina temple is notable because the idols in the govindaji temple in Imphal are made from jackfruit.

-Kwarok Sarang Laisaba/Nongpok Ningthou is a holy place known for its blessings of lord Sarang Laisaba/Nongpok Ningthou is the Kwarok Sarang Laisaba/Nongpok Ningthou.
-This place is in Kekru.
-It is believed that the blessings from the temple have effect.
-Many visitors go to see it on the top of a hill.
+Kwarok Sarang Laisaba/Nongpok Ningthou is a holy place known for its blessings of lord Sarang Laisaba/Nongpok.
+Ningthou is the Kwarok Sarang Laisaba/Nongpok Ningthou in Kekru.
+It is set on the top of a hill.
 Hindu people call it Kwarok Mahadev.
 They pray on 5th Panchami.

-Pineapple Festival
+Pineapple festival

 The Andro community celebrates a pineapple festival, one of Manipur's biggest occasions.
 A hut made of pineapple draws tourists.
-The aim of the festival is to promote the pineapple products of Yairipok.

 Andro

-Andro is another tourist spot in Manipur.
-It is known for its ancient museum where tools of human civilization were found.
+Andro is known for its ancient museum where tools of human civilization were found.